-Deep-cavity back and enhanced sole width for easier launch and improved turf interaction.
-AI-designed face enhances ball speeds and increases spin robustness.
+Deep-cavity back and enhanced sole width for easier launch and turf interaction.
+AI-designed face improves higher speeds and increased spin.
 Forged body of 100% carbon steel.
 Urethane microspheres improve sound and feel.

 A little pricey.
 Some dislike the deep cavity.

 Lighter weight and longer in length for speed and loft.
-Shallow flexible rim increases ball speed.
 Expanded sweet spot delivers explosive distance.
-Urethane microspheres dampen vibration.
-Precisely positioned tungsten weights improve control.
+Urethane microspheres dampen vibration to improve sound and feel.
+Precisely positioned tungsten weights for control.

 Wide sole, enhanced offset, and thick topline add confidence for high-handicap players.
 AI-designed face cup delivers greater ball speed and consistency.
 Up to 49g of tungsten weighting precisely positioned to improve launch conditions.

 AI-designed face construction promotes ideal speed and spin.
 Face cup technology improves ball speed and minimizes distance loss on off-center hits.
 Custom tungsten weights for enhanced MOI.
 Urethane microspheres damped vibrations.
 Low CG through all models.

 Long irons made of high-strength steel.
 Hollow body construction and compact shape combine the look and feel of pro performance irons with distance and forgiveness.
 Urethane microspheres are higher on the face to maintain ball speed.
 For low handicap golfers.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.